ONLYOFFICE/Kubernetes-Docs/README.md

   --set statsd.eventFlushInterval=30000ms
 ```

-Allow the StatsD metrics in ONLYOFFICE Docs:
+Allow the StatsD metrics in ONLYOFFICE DocumentServer:

 Set the `data.METRICS_ENABLED` field in the ./configmaps/documentserver.yaml file to the `"true"` value

 ## Deploy ONLYOFFICE DocumentServer

-### 1. Deploy the ONLYOFFICE Docs license
+### 1. Deploy the ONLYOFFICE DocumentServer license

-If you have a valid ONLYOFFICE Docs license, create a secret license from the file.
+If you have a valid ONLYOFFICE DocumentServer license, create a secret license from the file.

 ```bash
 $ kubectl create secret generic license \